-In the most recent research assessment (REF 2014), 22% of work submitted by the LJMU Research Centre for Literature and Cultural History was rated as world-leading, and 46% as internationally excellent.
+In the most recent research assessment (REF 2014), 68% of work submitted by the LJMU Research Centre for Literature and Cultural History was rated as world-leading or internationally excellent.
 The panel noted our distinctive strengths in cultural history and interdisciplinary literary scholarship, our intellectual ambition to investigate new and unexpected fields of enquiry, and our commitment to public engagement.
-In terms of impact, 50% of the Centre’s research was awarded the highest impact rating of ‘world leading’.
+50% of our research was rated as “world-leading” in its impact.

 As well as generous institutional support, our Research Centre’s projects are supported by various funding grants, fellowships and bodies, including the Higher Education Academy, the AHRC, the British Academy, and various U.S Library grants, including those from Princeton and the Huntington.